lishane31/15-466-f21-base3/README.md

 Author: Siheng Li

-Design: Oh no, a purple trash monster is invading your city, use your melodic skills to give him a beat down... on the beat.
+Design: Oh no, a purple trash monster is invading your city, use your melodic skills to give him a "beat down".
 Plays just like Guitar Hero with a mouse & keyboard, but also with type racer elements thrown in.